CodeWithSwastik/swas/README.md

 # The Swas programming language
 This is a language that was made for fun.

+# Installation
+You can clone this repo or download it as a zip and then run swas.py

 # Running
 ```bash
 python swas.py [filename]